-True, Kazdin’s parenting method isn’t necessarily easy.
-In fact, it requires a good deal of time and intentional interaction with a child.
-But, then again, all those time-outs takes time and energy as well.
+True, Kazdin’s parenting method isn’t easy.
+It requires a good deal of time and intentional interaction with a child.
+But, then again, all those time-outs takes time and energy too.
 It’s really just a matter of where a parent wants to put the effort.

 Rather than discipline, positive parenting suggests that parents look at problem behaviors through the lens of a child’s needs.
 Instead of punishing a kid for breaking a toy, then, a parent would attempt to decipher the underlying need a child is trying to communicate through that behavior and fulfill that need.

-The method created by Alfie Kohn posits that all discipline is essentially coercion meant to create a short-term behavioral change, rather than well-rounded humans that know how and why to make good choices.
-But Kohn doesn’t just cast a critical eye just discipline like time out and spankings.
-In fact, he also regards methods like withholding treats, voicing disappointment, or giving praise, as deeply problematic.
+The method created by Alfie Kohn posits that all discipline is essentially coercion meant to create a short-term behavioral change rather than well-rounded humans that know how and why to make good choices.
+But Kohn doesn’t just cast a critical on just discipline like time out and spankings.
+He also regards methods such as withholding treats, voicing disappointment, or giving praise as deeply problematic.

 According to Kohn, the problem is that discipline and other coercive methods, including praise, make kids feel that they are only loved when they behave the way a parent wants them to.
 So the core of Kohn’s method is to offer children unconditional love regardless of what they do or how they behave.

 A lot of this means casting aside widely accepted norms and conventional parental wisdom.
-It also means tossing away the idea of positive reinforcement, or what Kohn terms verbal doggie biscuits.
+It also means tossing away the idea of positive reinforcement, or what Kohn terms “verbal doggie biscuits.”
 Instead, Kohn says that parents should help the kid understand the why of things.
-Exploring the why a collective effort between parent and a child, meant to educate and help a kid understand the reasons behind ethical behaviors.
+Exploring the why is a collective effort between parent and a child, meant to educate and help a kid understand the reasons behind ethical behaviors.